 Patrick Reed’s Master victory was as impressive as it was surprising.
 Never before had he finished inside the top 20 at Augusta, so you could excuse us – and everyone else – for wondering how he tamed a course that had given so little back.
-We sat down with the Ryder Cup star to find out how he did it and get his guide to the famous course.
+We sat down with the 2018 Masters Champion to find out how he did it and get his guide to the famous course.

 Patrick Reed knew he was going to win the Masters long before anyone else did.
 Never mind things like nerves or a slender one-shot advantage.
 Finding the fairway off the 18th tee on Sunday was enough to convince him that the job was done.

-	“I knew at that point the tournament was over,” the 30-year-old tells us.
+“I knew at that point the tournament was over,” he says.
 “I knew I was hitting my irons well and putting well, so that was an absolutely amazing and fun walk off that tee box.”

 Some might mistake such confidence for arrogance, but Reed merely shrugs at the suggestion.
 Such bravado has made him one of the most polarising characters in golf, and yet he seems to revel in playing the pantomime villain.

 RELATED: Revealed… who will win the Masters!